 Child and Family Outpatient Services

-Child and Family Outpatient services are offered to children, ages 3-18, and their families to address emotional and behavioral needs, including mental health and substance use disorders.
+Child and Family Outpatient services are offered to children (ages 3-18 years) and their families to address emotional and behavioral needs, including mental health and substance use conerns.
 These office-based services begin with a comprehensive intake assessment.
 Clinicians then work with individuals and their families to develop strength-based treatment goals, and may use treatment modalities such as Motivational Interviewing, Cognitive-Behavioral Therapy (CBT), Trauma-Focused CBT, art or play therapy, or Eye Movement and Desensitization and Reprocessing (EMDR).
 Outpatient services may include individual therapy, family therapy, parenting support, group counseling, psycho-education, and Acudetox.
-Our services are trauma-informed, with a goal of increasing safety and connection so that children, adolescents, and their caregivers can learn new skills to improve functioning and wellness.
+Region Ten outpatient services are trauma-informed, with a goal of increasing safety and connection so that children, adolescents, and their caregivers can learn new skills to improve functioning and wellness.

 You can find answers to our most frequently asked questions about this service here.
 If you’ve got a question we haven’t covered, please don’t hesitate to get in touch.